A Restaurant-Worthy Crab and Salmon Recipe!

 Instructions

 - Make the crab mixture.
-Preheat an oven to 350F, then line a baking sheet with parchment paper.
-Combine 4 oz cream cheese, 1 egg, 1 Tbsp creme fraiche (or mayonnaise), 2 finely chopped garlic cloves, 2 Tbsp chopped parsley, and 1 tsp Old Bay in a medium bowl, then stir until very well mixed.
+Preheat an oven to 350°F (177°C), then line a baking sheet with parchment paper.
+Combine 4oz cream cheese, 1 egg, 1 Tbsp creme fraiche (or mayonnaise), 2 finely chopped garlic cloves, 2 Tbsp chopped parsley, 1 tsp Old Bay in a medium bowl, and 1 tsp fresh lemon zest, then stir until very well mixed.
 Add 8 oz lump crab meat and 3 Tbsp Ritz cracker crumbs (or Panko), then use a spatula to fold until just combined.
 Set aside.

 - Prepare the salmon.
 Pat each salmon filet lightly with a paper towel to dry on both sides.
-Use a paring knife to cut a horizontal slit down the center of each salmon filet, being careful not to cut all the way through.
+Use a paring knife to cut a long slit down the middle (top) of each salmon filet, being careful not to cut all the way through.
 You should leave about ½-¾” on either side of the cut.
 Season salmon filets liberally with 1 tsp Kosher salt and ¼ tsp black pepper.

 - Stuff the salmon.
 Divide the mixture evenly between salmon filets, then stuff the crab mixture into each salmon pocket.
 You should get about ⅓-½ cup of filling per salmon filet.
 Place each crab stuffed salmon filet onto the prepared baking sheet.